eugenkiss/static-mobx-routing/README.md

 Even though this projects mimics a client-side app that communicates with a remote backend, there is no need run a local server.
 The reason is that this project contains an embedded mock server implementation.
-State is not persisted across reloads of the app.
+Application state is not persisted across reloads of the app.

 Advantages